 Care of mops

-- Mops are used to clean areas in the Day Nursery in the following sequence:
+- Clean mop heads are used daily for each of the areas / in the following sequence:

-Storage of mops and cleaning materials are kept away from the kitchen and stored in a locked cupboard in the utility room on the ground floor, and also in the locked cupboard in the upstairs toilet.
+Storage of mops and cleaning materials are kept away from the kitchen and stored in a locked cupboard in the utility room on the ground floor.
 Each room will also have its own separate clean sprays for toys/tables and nappy changing areas, kept in relevant area and out of the reach of children.

 Cleaning of toys, equipment and furnishings

 If there is an outbreak of an infection within the nursery, then water, sand and dough play will cease until it is deemed safe to resume.
 The dough and sand will be discarded.

 In normal circumstances, dough is changed weekly and sand is sieved weekly and changed every 6 – 8 weeks.

 Parents are required to sign a form whereby they agree with Bumbles Policy and Procedures for the exclusion of sick children.
 This is vital to minimise the spread of infection within the setting.
 Parents and staff are provided with exclusion times for common infections.

 Children who are unwell with an infectious disease should not attend Bumbles.
 The Manager ensures that all parents sign an exclusion contract for their child/children.

 If a child becomes ill whilst at Bumbles and it is deemed that they are too unwell to stay, the parent(s) or other appropriate person will be contacted and asked to collect their child.
 Further information can be found in our Child and Adult Illness policy.